 - For students transferring from another private school, a letter on official school letterhead may be required to confirm that all financial commitments have been fulfilled.

-- Financial accounts with New Life Academy must be in good standing.
+- Financial accounts with NLA must be in good standing.
 Families who previously withdrew from NLA without completing their tuition contract must settle any outstanding balances before a new admissions application will be considered.

 Parent Partnership

 A strong partnership between the school and families is essential to the spiritual, academic, and personal growth of each student.
-Parents and guardians must commit to working collaboratively with teachers and administration to cultivate an environment where students thrive through the strength of a united school-family relationship.
+Parents and guardians must commit to working collaboratively with teachers and the administration to cultivate an environment where students thrive through a united school-family relationship.

-- Shared Mission: Parents affirm their support of New Life Academy’s mission to educate students spiritually, academically, socially, and physically through a biblical worldview.
+- Shared Mission: Parents affirm their support of NLA’s mission to educate students spiritually, academically, socially, and physically through a biblical worldview and nurture faith at home and school.

-- Active Communication: Families commit to regular, respectful, and transparent dialogue with teachers, administrators, and staff, fostering trust and understanding.
+- Active Communication: Families commit to regular, respectful, and transparent dialogue with teachers, administrators, and staff, that fosters trust and understanding.

 - Supportive Environment: Parents model and encourage a positive attitude toward the school’s values, policies, and community standards both at home and in the broader community.

-- Involvement in School Life: Families engage in school events, volunteer opportunities, and spiritual activities, reinforcing and contributing to the sense of community that defines New Life Academy.
+- School Involvement: Families engage in school events, volunteer opportunities, and spiritual activities that reinforce and contribute to the sense of community that defines NLA.

 - Conflict Resolution: In the spirit of Christian unity, parents commit to resolving concerns or misunderstandings in alignment with biblical principles and the school’s established communication guidelines.

-- Honest Disclosure: Parents are expected to fully and accurately disclose any known learning differences, developmental delays, behavioral/social/emotional needs, health concerns, or special needs their student may have, ensuring the school can provide appropriate support and foster a successful learning environment.
+- Honest Disclosure: Parents are expected to fully and accurately disclose any known learning differences, developmental delays, behavioral/social/emotional needs, health concerns, or special needs their student may have to ensure the school can provide appropriate support and foster a successful learning environment.

 Steps to Apply